-I think what bothers a lot of Auburn fans about Auburn possibly claiming more national championships than it currently claims (whatever that means) is that it’s like trying to process and finally appreciate that you, according to an old friend you haven’t seen in 20 years who just friended you on Facebook, were the life of an amazing, amazing, party once upon a time that you just don’t remember.
+I think what bothers a lot of Auburn fans about Auburn possibly claiming more national championships than it currently claims (whatever “claims” actually means) is that it’s like trying to process and finally appreciate that you, according to an old friend you haven’t seen in 20 years who just friended you on Facebook, were the life of an amazing, amazing, party once upon a time that you just don’t remember.
 The guy posted pictures.
 You’re in them.
 You’re definitely looking good.
 But you’re just not that person anymore.
-Do you let him tag you in the pictures?
+Do you still let him tag you?

-OK, maybe it’s not like at all, but look, take 2004.
+Whatever, maybe it’s not like at all.
+But look, take 2004.
 We celebrated 2004.
 God knows we did.
 There was even that planned Perfect Season celebration downtown.
-But no scheduled rolling of Toomer’s or Jason Campbell quote or vacated USC title can replace that instant Drunk At The Corner—or in my case, sobbing in the corner—collective, cathartic hallelujah that comes from a last second field goal, the instantly printed Tiger Rags shirts, the hundreds of next-day front pages that say it’s you, you, only and forever you.
+But no scheduled rolling of Toomer’s or Jason Campbell quote or vacated USC title can replace that instant Drunk At The Corner—or in my case, sobbing in the corner—collective, cathartic hallelujah that comes from a last second field goal, the instantly printed Tiger Rags shirts, the hundreds of next-day front pages that say it’s you, you, only and forever you a la 2010.